-Christmas Blog: a Festival of Light and Color
+Christmas: a Festival of Light and Color

-Christmas is the most important Christian holiday, but the origins of the festival date back to before the birth of Jesus.
+Christmas is the most important Christian holiday.
+But the origins of the festival date back to before the birth of Jesus.
 Both the Romans and the Germans did not let the winter solstice on 21 December pass by unnoticed.

 Understandably: even in modern times with its central heating and abundance of artificial light, many people get a little depressed by the short and chilly days.
 In earlier times, in poorly heated houses by candlelight, this part of the year must have felt even more depressing.